 The Chief Executive Officer is appointed by the Board of Directors.
 He is responsible to the Board of Directors for the general and active management of the business, including overseeing the day-to-day operations of the Bank, and ensures that the resolutions of the Board of Directors and the shareholders are carried out.
 He has the right to delegate a part of his responsibilities and prerogatives to other employees or officers of the Bank.

 The Board of Directors shall appoint not less than 3 and not more than 5 members selected among experts well-versed in Sharia, Islamic transactions and finance, to sit on the Shari’a Supervisory Board for a three-year term that could be renewed.
-The Shari’a Supervisory Board provides expert advice and guidance to the Board and Executive Management on how to best align the Bank’s business and activities with Sharia principles.
-The appointed members shall perform their tasks on a professional and confidential basis while reviewing all practical steps and measures with regard to the activities of the Bank.
-As of 31 December 2020, the Shari’a Supervisory Board consisted of three members presided by the Presiding Member elected by the members.
+The Shari’a Supervisory Board provides expert advice and guidance to the Board and Executive Management, ensuring that all the Bank’s business and activities comply with Sharia principles.
+The appointed members shall perform their tasks on a professional and confidential basis while reviewing all practical steps and measures with regard to the activities of the Bank. the Shari’a Supervisory Board consists of three members presides by the Presiding Member elected by the other members.